jsm174/vpxpp/README.md

 - Everything

+## Help

+- So I'm to the point where I can start working on rendering the table.
+I'm not a 3D guy or a physics guy.
+I know a little OpenGL and not much DirectX.
+I was looking for a cross platform rendering library and settled on [bgfx](https://github.com/bkaradzic/bgfx).
+Visual Pinball uses Direct3D 9, so there is a ton of work that will be required to port it to bgfx.
+If you are interested in contributing, I would be extremely greatful!

 ## Why work on this?

 I've been thinking about this project for well over a decade, so realistically it will probably go nowhere.